Celebs Are Sleeping Better Than You?Here's Why

 Puffy eyes and a cranky attitude just won't do.
 With constant public appearances, early morning calls and flashing camera lights, a lack of sleep has major consequences for celebrities.
-While Arianna Huffington has been the longtime champion for sleep, Gwyneth Paltrow, Mariah Carey, Kim Kardashian and many other A-listers have weighed in on how to snooze your way through the night.
+But, those high-paying jobs are also known for keeping people up at night.

-Picture this: You're all cuddled up in your blankets.
-The lights are out, and you're ready for good dreams.
-You close your eyes, maneuvering into your favorite position and waiting to cross that magical line into unconscious bliss.
-An hour passes and now you're staring at the ceiling.
-You remember tomorrow's commitments, and your mind starts racing.
-Now, two hours have passed, and you're not sleep.
-Sound familiar?
-If so, try these celeb-approved sleep aids!
+"Not all people under stress have insomnia but the two are often linked.
+People who do not get enough sleep will often find events more stressful than people with adequate sleep," says Dr. Robert Oexman, Director of the Sleep to Live Institute.
+The sleep expert prefers to use the Cognitive Behavioral Therapy for Insomnia (CBTI) method, in lieu of prescription drugs, and suggests two 8 oz glasses of tart cherry juice before bed.

 With chamomile, lavender and other soothing herbs, this tea blend supports deep sleep, calming the nervous system and reducing anxiety.
 It may also decrease the aging process by supporting the release of human growth hormone during your rest.
 Lily Aldridge and Kate Hudson have gotten sleep this way.